 Learn more about ingredients to avoid in beauty and personal care products here.

-Everyone Hair Cream, Tame (Hairspray is one of the worst offenders when it comes to containing toxic ingredients, and this is my favorite hair gel for helping my curls retain their shape without stiffening them.
-I use it on days when I style my hair naturally!)
+Innersense Organic I Create Volume Hair Volumizing Lotion (Hairspray is one of the worst offenders when it comes to containing toxic ingredients, and this is my favorite product for helping my curls retain their shape without stiffening them.
+While they still use plastic bottles, the company has pledged to use recycled plastic and also become plastic proactive by collecting 150% of their annual plastic output!
+Read more here!)

 *As an Amazon Associate I earn from qualifying purchases.*